bartificer/programming-by-stealth/docs/pbs46.md

 We’ll only be covering the basics of the class keyword in this instalment.
 In the next instalment we’ll take things up a notch when we finally explore the concept of _polymorphism_, the heart and soul of object oriented programming.

-# Matching Postcast Episode 516
+# Matching Podcast Episode 516

 Listen Along: Chit Chat Accross the Pond Episode 516